PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 data file](https://github.com/PubInv/ventmon-ventilator-inline-test-monitor/blob/master/breath_data/RobFM3200NoLung.pirds) into the text area and hit the "Import Trace" data file.
 These files were created by the "Export Trace" function.

 The Import and Export Trace capabilities use the JSON binding of the PIRDS data standard.
-Although offering little control at present, this provide a crude way to store, transmit, and communicate breath data.
+Although offering little control at present, this provides a crude way to store, transmit, and communicate breath data.

 # Understanding Breath Plot Data

-The Breath Plot data page 4 areas:
+The Breath Plot data page has four areas:

 1. An upper most meta-control area.
 This allows you to use a different data server, if you wish, as longs as it serves PIRDS data in the JSON format.
-It also allows you to control a few other parameters
+It also allows you to control a few other parameters.
 1. The plotting area shows three plots aligned in the horizontal dimension of time.
 The first plot is differential pressure (in the airway against ambient pressure.)
-The second is flow (change in volume over time.) the final plot the "Event plot".
+The second is flow (change in volume over time.)
+The final plot the "Event plot".
 The Event Plot uses an abstract scale.
 For convenience it draws ths flow plot.
 However, its main purpose is to show how the trace has been broken into breaths for the purpose of computing clinically significant measures.
+Ocasionally measurments such as temperature and humidity are rendered as markers on this plot.
 1. On the right are the clinical measures, such as PIP, PEEP, Tidal Volume, Minute Volume, and Respiration Rate.
 This are has default high and low values.
 When the calculated values are outside this range, they number is drawn in red to draw attention to the fact that one parameter is outside the specifications.
 1. Finally at the bottom is a simple user interface for importing and exporting traces.